 I’m dreaming of a White Christmas!
 Well, not exactly, I like our warm weather here in LA.
 And, believe it or not, Los Angeles does a fabulous job of celebrating the holidays even when it’s 90 degrees outside.
 I compiled a list of Los Angeles holiday events if you happen to be in the area.
-They are my favorite places to go to get a dose of the holiday spirit in the City of Angels.
+As a Los Angeles blogger, these are some of my favorite places to go to get a dose of the holiday spirit in the City of Angels.

 Celebrate your Los Angeles holiday by listening to a concert at Disney Concert Hall

 The spectacular Disney Concert Hall is the premier concert venue in Los Angeles and is the home of the Los Angeles Philharmonic currently under the direction of Gustavo Dudamel.
 The building was designed by Frank Gehry and is not only stunning to look at but has amazing acoustics.
 It features a 6,134-pipe organ with external pipes that are humorously referred to as French Fries.
 Most always there is a pre-concert lecture where you can learn more about what music will be played that evening and its history.
 A favorite holiday event at the Disney Concert Hall is the Holiday Sing-a-Long.

 Take a walk in Grand Park at night

 Grand Park, located at 210 W Temple Street is across from the Disney Concert Hall and the Los Angeles Music Center.
 It is colorfully lit up during the holidays with waterfalls and fountains.
 Their annual tree lighting includes a concert, hot chocolate and holiday cheer.